 They must also be powerful enough to handle your needs, whatever those may be.
 If you’re just looking to do travel research, stream movies and chat with friends, a less powerful laptop will do.
 However, if you’re planning on working while traveling, not just any laptop will do.
 Luckily, there are excellent mobile workstations out there that are fitted with powerful processors and plenty of memory.

 The best travel laptops must also be extremely durable, robust enough to not only handle hard bumps, but also accidental drops.
 MacBook Pros, for example, are tough enough to survive a high fall.

 A long battery life is also extremely useful.
 While most cafes, airports, stations, trains and planes provide outlets for laptop users, a portable that will last you a while on a single charge is preferred in case you find yourself stuck in a place where charging just isn’t possible.
-It wouldn’t hurt to have plenty of storage space, either – although Cloud storage and external hard drives are readily available, if upgrading to a bigger storage space proves too pricey for you.
+It wouldn’t hurt to have plenty of storage space, either – although Cloud storage and best external hard drives are readily available, if upgrading to a bigger storage space proves too pricey for you.